 The service also comes with such extras as conference calling, chat transcripts, and add-ons for integration with popular Windows and Mac business software.
 In addition to the web, Campfire is accessible on mobile devices and through the dedicated Campfire iPhone app.

-While Hangouts started off as a consumer-friendly chat service, Google recently reimagined it as a business powerhouse featuring deep integration with its G Suite productivity suite (Drive, Docs, Sheets, Slides, Calendar, Mail, etc).
-Hangouts Chat offers one-on-one chats, and now also offers threaded messages.
+Hangouts started off as a consumer-friendly chat service, Google recently reimagined it as a business powerhouse featuring deep integration with its G Suite productivity suite (Drive, Docs, Sheets, Slides, Calendar, Mail, etc).
+Hangouts Chat, which is now officially out of beta, offers one-on-one chats, and now also offers threaded messages.
 You can assign document permissions based on the team that created them.
-You can filter rooms by people, file times, links, and more.
+You can filter rooms by people, file times, links and more.
 It's also working with developers to create bots that will work within Hangouts.
 For video chats, you access Hangouts Meet, where up to 30 folks can join.
 If your company is deep into the G Suite ecosystem, this may be the solution for you.

 8. Facebook Workplace